Regenerative Community Action Network

 Financial Capital

-We are most familiar with financial capital: Money, currencies, securities, and other instruments of the global financial system.
-It is our primary tool for exchanging goods and services with other humans.
+Financial capital, a concept familiar to us, includes money, currencies, securities, and other instruments integral to the global financial system.
+It serves as our principal tool for facilitating the exchange of goods and services among individuals.

 Living Capital